 \section{Applications}

 Multi-armed bandits have been used in various fields of application, and the more recent setting of dueling bandits is receiving increasing attention from a practical perspective, too.
-In the following, we provide a short overview of some recent applications of dueling bandit algorithms.
+In the following, we provide a short overview of some recent applications of dueling bandits algorithms.

 \citet{ChMa12} consider the problem of learning a model of gesture generation to automatically generate animations for dialogues.
-To this end, they make use of subjective human judgement of naturalness of gestures.
-In this regard, pairwise comparisons (one gesture is considered more natural than another one) appear to be much easier than absolute judgements, which are often very noisy.
+To this end, they make use of subjective human judgment of naturalness of gestures.
+In this regard, pairwise comparisons (one gesture is considered more natural than another one) appear to be much easier than absolute judgments, which are often very noisy.
 This is why the authors tackle the task as a dueling bandits problem.
-Concretely, they use the \Algo{DBGD} algorithm \citep{YuJo09} and show empirically that the framework can effectively improve the generated gestures based on the simulated naturalness criterion.
+Concretely, they use the \Algo{DBGD} algorithm (cf.\ Section \ref{subsec_DBGD}) and show empirically that the framework can effectively improve the generated gestures based on the simulated naturalness criterion.

-In the context of information retrieval, \citet{HoShWhDe13} investigate whether and how previously collected historical interaction data can be used to speed up online learning to rank.
-They introduce an approach based on the \Algo{DBGD} algorithm \citep{YuJo09} and a recently developed Probabilistic Interleave (PI) method.
-The latter is based on a probabilistic interpretation of interleaved comparisons that allows one to infer comparison outcomes using data from arbitrary result lists.
-They evaluate the performance of their approach in terms of discounted cumulative reward on several learning-to-rank data sets and find that historical data can indeed be used to increase the effectiveness of online learning to rank for information retrieval.
+In the context of information retrieval, \citet{HoShWhDe13} investigate to what extent historical data in the form of interaction data can lead to an improvement for learning in online learning-to-rank problems.
+They introduce an approach based on the \Algo{DBGD} algorithm using the Probabilistic Interleave (PI) method for interleaving (cf.\ Section \ref{subsec_multileaving}).
+They evaluate the performance of their approach in terms of the discounted cumulative reward on several learning-to-rank data sets and find that historical data can indeed be useful to enhance the performance of a learner in online learning-to-rank problems.